RosettaCommons/demos/public/calculate_protein_protein_ddg/README.md

 6. Using Equation (3) to obtain the change in binding energy.
 The energy value is in Rosetta energy unit.

-Resfiles - Contain information for how the packer should behave, such as telling the packer to make a point mutation.
+Resfiles contain information for how the packer should behave, such as telling the packer to make a point mutation.
 For full Resfile documentaion,
 see: